6 Ways AI Is Improving the Digital Workplace

 5. Recruiting Help From AI

-For Jonahtan Duarte, founder of one of the internet’s first job boards called for GoJobs.com, the recruiting process for most companies, from small businesses to global enterprises, is ripe for process automation.
+For Jonathan Duarte, founder of one of the internet’s first job boards called for GoJobs.com, the recruiting process for most companies, from small businesses to global enterprises, is ripe for process automation.
 There are several manual steps in the process that are currently being automated using subsets of artificial intelligence; including natural language processing (NLP) and machine learning.
 The debate in the recruiting and HR circles is whether this is true AI or not, but it is coming and coming quickly.

 Take, for example, setting up interviews — necessary but time consuming.
 Historically, these tasks have been handled by recruiting coordinators or recruiters, who juggle multiple phone calls and email exchanges in order to book rooms and schedules for multiple participants, and then get confirmations.
 “Process automation, using messaging, algorithms, and digital calendars are going to rapidly change the interview scheduling process, and therefore eliminate a significant amount of manual processes handled by recruiting coordinators.
 This technology has yet to be deployed to the mass market, but it is coming.
 So, predicting the loss of this labor requirement is clear,” he said.